Skip to main content

 "You are crying?"

 Ajabde's red lehenga was teamed with a Jodha-style neckpiece starting from her neck up to her abdomen, studded with the nine gems.
-Her round jhumka earrings were attached to her hair by a chain as she wore a round maangtika, attached with a diamond-studded gold chain from both sides.
-Her hair was braided and gold chains were attached to it with gold pins.
-Her eyes were in a dark Kohl smudged golden look and her lips were a dark shade of maroon.
+Her round jhumka earrings were attached to her hair by a chain as she wore a round Maangtika, attached with a diamond-studded gold chain from both sides.
+Her hair was braided, and gold chains were attached to it with gold pins.
+Her eyes were in a dark Kohl smudged golden look, and her lips were a dark shade of maroon.
 A hint of pink blush on her cheeks added to her natural blush.
-Shimmers were used on her eyelids and her hand was filled with royal rings and bangles.
-Her Kamar bandh was Ranima's marriage one with three bells on one side. and her anklets were double-stringed ones attached to gems.
-Hansa entered with the chunri and sehri Ranima had sent and stopped at her daughter's glance as the professionals were drawing her red bindi.
+Shimmers were used on her eyelids, and her hand was filled with royal rings and bangles.
+Her Kamar bandh was Ranima's marriage, one with three bells on one side.
+Her anklets were double-stringed ones attached to gems.
+Hansa entered with the chunri and sehri that Ranima had sent, and stopped at her daughter's glance as the professionals were drawing her red bindi.

 " What's this?"

 " Sit down."
-He did like he was told as Ranima took a big brooch from the thali, that was diamond and emerald studded and put it on his Pagri.
+He did as he was told as Ranima took a big brooch from the thali, which was diamond and emerald-studded and put it on his Pagri.

-" This belonged to your great grandfather Pratap, it's been passed on to the eldest son for generations on their wedding days."
+" This belonged to your great-grandfather Pratap; it's been passed on to the eldest son for generations on their wedding days."
 He smiled at his mother.
-She took a neckpiece of Navratnas now.
+She took a necklace of Navratnas now.

 " Ajabde."
 Hansa's exclamation worried her.